 Best budget-friendly baby swing

 Key features: Looking for a solid swing without the hefty price tag?
-The Graco Simple Sway comes in at less than $100.
+The Graco Simple Sway comes in at just over $100.
 It has a compact frame that can fit through most doorways, moves from side to side with six speeds, and has two different vibration settings.
 There’s an included plush mobile for your baby to look at and 15 different songs to help soothe them to sleep.

 Considerations: Reviewers share that this swing doesn’t offer much head support for the youngest infants and, in general, that the materials of the seat seem low quality.
 Others report it’s tough to put together and that the vibrations don’t work all that well.
 Some people also say that the knob used to control the swing speed can get caught between settings.